My passport is about to expire. What should I do?

 If there are any changes in your financial status or sponsorship information (changing your sponsor, receiving financial aid or a scholarship), you must report to the ISSO immediately within 10 days of this change.

 My visa is expiring.
 What should I do?

-The visa is located in your passport that allows you to enter the United States.
+The visa located in your passport allows you to enter the United States.
 It does not determine your length of stay here; your I-20 and the I-94 record indicate the length of your stay.
 A student visa can only be obtained at a U.S. Embassy or consulate outside of the United States.
 If your visa expires and you maintain your F-1 status, there is no need to travel outside of the U.S. for the sole purpose of renewing your visa.